 Enter as item 25 any other authorized deductions related to any trade or business activity for which there is no line on page 1 of this form.
+Pension Profit Sharing and Employee Benefits deductions remain valid deductions.

 EXCESS NET PASSIVE INCOME TAX